Transform your development planning from annual paperwork into daily growth opportunities.

 Instead of requiring separate logins and reports, integration means development progress appears alongside other business metrics.
 Managers can track learning advancement through existing dashboards rather than checking multiple systems.

 Integration eliminates duplicate data entry between platforms.
-Employee information, course enrollment and progress tracking flow automatically between systems, reducing administrative overhead while maintaining data accuracy.
+Employee information, course enrollment and progress tracking flow automatically between systems, creating LMS-integrated development tracking that reduces administrative overhead while maintaining data accuracy across the business.

 Discover how Brightspace integrates learning with your existing workflows and business metrics.